rrama08/rrama08.github.io/architecture/arch_sprint.md

 # Lean Architecture Method for Agile
 I have been lately doing some thinking on a better approach for integration of holistic systems thinking and architecture into agile execution with out impacting speed and agility.
 I have built a rough outline of a process that can be used with low friction and considerable value to the overall system.
 I call this the Lean Architecture Method for Agile (LAMA)

-Key principles of LAMA are:
+7 Key principles of LAMA are:
-1. **Collaborative:** Architecture is a collaborative process.
+1. **Collaborate on Architecture:** Architecture is a collaborative process.
+There is no room place for Ivory tower architectures in modern software architecture
-1. **Systemic:** Think and establish clear principles at a system level, act locally at the Sprint team level.
+1. **Think Systemically:** Think and establish clear principles at a system level, act locally at the Sprint team level.
 1. **Preserve Optionality:** Preserve optionality on some design decisions till they start impacting deliverables, but make obvious design decisions early to reduce ambiguity.
-1. **Iterative Architecture:** Architecture should be done iteratively (No big Upfront Design) and should be weaved into the execution.
+1. **Keep Architecture Dynamic:** Architecture should be done iteratively (No big Upfront Design) and should be weaved into the execution.
 Architecture must be flexible to be updated as the team learns through the project.
-1. **Architecture Decision Log:** Keep a catalog of architecture decisions as a fluid list.
+1. **Log Architecture Decisions:** Keep a catalog of architecture decisions as a fluid list.
 They will act as a guideline with the Agile teams.
+The best log is version controlled similar to code.
-1. **Architecture Story:** Have an approach to effectively communicate the architecture to wider audience.
+1. **Create an Architecture Story:** Have an approach to effectively communicate the architecture to wider audience.
 An architecture not communicated is an architecture that is not implemented as intended.
-1. **Architecture Huddles:** Establish a practice of periodic architecture huddles, to update assumptions, confirm/re-confirm decisions, and ensure alignment.
+1. **Encourage Architecture Huddles:** Establish a practice of periodic architecture huddles, to update assumptions, confirm/re-confirm decisions, and ensure alignment between all parties.

 ## How is the LAMA initiated?
 LAMA is initiated with a 5 day Immersion Huddle with clear objectives and deliverables for each day and a deliverable at the end of the 5 day effort.
 The immersion huddle is intentionally set across multiple days to give participants plenty to time to reflect and think independently and with in teams.
 For smaller projects, part of the day can be used, but I would recommend to keep the process to 5 days.